Lecture: “The America’s Cup: From Archimedes-Style Boats to Flying Boats”

 Faculty of Science, Triolet Campus, Lecture Hall 6.02

-After a brief overview of the history of the America’s Cup, we will explore how, over the course of just a few years, the teams competing in this legendary race have transformed the face of sailing—even for the average person—by shifting boats from Archimedes-style design to winged (lift-assisted) design.
+After a brief historical overview of the America’s Cup, we will explore how, over the course of just a few years, the teams competing in this legendary race have transformed the face of sailing—even for the average person—by shifting from Archimedes-style boats to winged (lifted) designs.

-The session will explore the benefits of computer simulation and the significant role that science plays in the design of these "Formula 1s of the seas."
+The session will explore the value of computer simulation and the significant role that science plays in the design of these "Formula 1s of the seas."

-Finally, we will look at a specific example that outlines the technological choices made for the 2013 event in San Francisco and the 2017 event in Bermuda.
+Finally, we will look at a specific example that traces the technological choices made for the 2013 event in San Francisco and the 2017 event in Bermuda.

 Learn more